tshimam/GIMLET/README.md

 ## Inputs of GIMLET

-l.
-X: data matrix of regulators
+1. X: data matrix of regulators
-l.
-Y: data matrix of targets
+1. Y: data matrix of targets
-l.
-Z: data matrix of modulators
+1. Z: data matrix of modulators
-l. r: number of samples
+1. r: number of samples
-l.
-B: number of permulations
+1. B: number of permulations

 ## An example of synthetic data